How to Become an Ethical Hacker in 2025?

 Difference Between an Ethical Hacker and a Penetration Tester

 One technique to successfully breach a particular information system without doing any harm is penetration testing.
 Finding flaws and fixing them before criminals can exploit them remains the aim of ethical hacking.
 A security expert known as a penetration tester simulates an attack on a system to identify flaws.
 Although ethical hacking includes penetration testing, ethical hackers have a wider range of interests.
 While penetration testers are especially interested in network penetration, ethical hackers will do everything to get access to a system.
-For penetration testing, access is only needed to the systems that will be used for pen testing.
-However, for ethical hacking, access is needed to a wide range of computer systems located throughout an IT infrastructure.
+For penetration testing, access is only needed to the systems used for pen testing.
+However, for ethical hacking, access is needed to a wide range of computer systems throughout an IT infrastructure.

 What Can You Expect as an Ethical Hacker?